focal-lab/focal-website-2/content/positions/drone-pilot/index.md

   southern, central, and northern California.
 This project involves drone flights only, no ground-based imagery or manual inventory.

-This position may be combined with the [Extension: Field Logistics & Data Manager](extension-field-logistics-and-data-manager) position for interested applicants with the necessary additional qualifications.
+This position may be combined with the [Extension: Field Logistics & Data Manager](/positions/extension-field-logistics-and-data-manager) position and/or [Extension: Data Scientist](/positions/data-scientist) position for interested applicants with the necessary additional qualifications.
 This would extend the employment period and responsibilities.

 ## Job description